polyaxon/polyaxon/docs/templates/experimentation/concepts.md

     Please refer to the [distributed experiments](distributed_experiments) for more details.

+### Job

+A `Job` is the execution of your your code to do some data processing or any generic operation.

+!!! info "More details"
+    Please refer to the [jobs section](jobs) for more details.

 ### Hyperparameters search

 Finding good hyperparameters involves can be very challenging,